 Taipei is packed with incredible attractions, excellent restaurants and magnificent hotels.
 The city also gleams with glitzy shopping malls and wonderful museums.
 Temples, spas and peaceful gardens offer a nice change of pace.

 Taipei's biggest and best night market is not just for shopping.
 Instead, it is a cultural experience that every visitor should enjoy.
-The action begins when the sun sets and thousands of stalls and stores open for business.
-They sell everything from clothing to pets, souvenirs and DIY tools.
+The action begins when the sun sets and thousands of stalls and stores open for business, selling everything from clothing to pets, souvenirs and DIY tools.
 It's wise to visit with an empty stomach, given the array of tempting treats on offer.
 Among many other things, visitors can try oyster omelettes, Shanghai-style fried buns, sticky tofu and Shilin big sausages.

 Taipei has a humid subtropical climate.
 Summers are warm, sunny and humid, with average daytime highs reaching 90°F (32°C).
 Winters are cool and mild, with temperatures of around 61°F (16°C).
 Due to Taipei's location, it is affected by the Pacific typhoon season, which occurs between June and October.

-Public transport in Taipei relies on the MRT (subway), and the city's vast bus network.
+Public transport in Taipei relies on the MRT (Mass Rapid Transit) subway, and the city's vast bus network.

 The MRT covers most tourist spots and is generally the best option for transport.
 All MRT stations have ticket machines, with prices ranging from about TWD 20 to TWD 65, depending on the distance.
 Travellers can purchase day passes, while the rechargeable EasyCard is a good option for those spending more than a few days in the city.

 As the sun goes down the night markets open up.
-They're usually packed with tourists and bargain-hunters, who throng the alleyways in the heavy, humid night air.
-Taipei also has many bars and nightclubs.
+They're usually packed with tourists and bargain-hunters who throng the alleyways in the heavy, humid night air.
+Taipei has many bars and nightclubs as well.